aurghya-0/course-materials/Converted_C_guidelines/34.typ

-= Teaching Guideline for Bootcamp Session: Passing Arguments to a Function in C
+= Passing Arguments to a Function in C
 <teaching-guideline-for-bootcamp-session-passing-arguments-to-a-function-in-c>
 == Topic: Call by Value vs Call by Reference
 <topic-call-by-value-vs-call-by-reference>